dscape/rewrite/README.md

 * Generating Paths and URLs from code
 * Flexible decisions on what action to call (nested resources)
 * Add sample application with redirect-to and errors.xqy
+* Start caring about performance, e.g. when you calculate the file that you invoke for a path you put it in a map.
+Subsequence requests to the same URL get immediately server (nothing has changed).

 ### Known Limitations